-This post is a follow up to the one on free tools that can join videos without conversion.
-The explanation on how this works as well as the conditions necessary for it to work are in that post, so make a point to read it should you encounter any problems joining your videos as detailed below.
+This article is a follow-up to the one on free tools that can join videos without conversion.
+The explanation on how this works as well as the conditions necessary for it to work are in that post, so make a point to read it should you encounter any problems joining your videos, as detailed below.

 Join Videos Losslessly with MKVToolNix